 ALASKA SEALIFE CENTER

-Laura will be presenting fun kid's programs about terns and other migratory birds!
+Laura has presented fun kid's programs about terns and other migratory birds!

 Laura grew up in Conway, Arkansas with her outdoorsy family.
 After earning a Bachelor's degree from Hendrix College in Environmental Studies, she moved around the country working at eight different locations in five states in less than ten years.
 She fell in love with birding while working for an Audubon Center in Billings, Montana.
 She's excited to be back in Alaska and ready for spring bird migration!